 It is an oft used phrase that “nothing is sacred” in this world.
 It is a phrase often used with a sigh by those who believe “the good old days” were better than what we have today, as if something was sacred before, with nothing being sacred any longer.
 In a sense, those who say that “nothing is sacred” are even more right than they know, as no thing can ever be sacred – whether we are talking about today or yesterday, this, or that.

-While our longing for “the sacred” is genuine, we corrupt this genuine longing by our also overwhelming desire to “objectify” things – to “egotize” or “personify” them if you will.
-Our concrete thought tendencies compel us to attempt to encapsulate and embody truth into a form our limited mind can digest.
+While our longing for “the sacred” is genuine, we corrupt this genuine longing by our also overwhelming desire to anthropomorphize, or attribute human form, personality, and causality to things and causes that are not human.
+It is the reason we almost always mistake a shadow for a burglar, and not a burglar for a shadow.
+This anthropomorphizing tendency is the foundation for idolatry.
+Our concrete thought tendencies and desire to anthropomorphize things compel us to attempt to encapsulate and embody truth into a form our limited mind can digest.
 That is the reason we create gods, religions, ideologies, and other objects of worship in the first place.
-While this tendency is understandable, it is delusional, because truth cannot be captured or encapsulated into any being, entity, or form whatsoever.
+While this tendency is understandable, it is delusional, because as stated previously, since truth is what is, and therefore no thing, it cannot be captured nor encapsulated into any being, entity, or form whatsoever.
 The bottom line is, you cannot embody and therefore own nor hold on to truth.
-Our natural tendency to want something to hold on to, to define, to “capture,” is our ultimate undoing in our quest for the sacred.
+Our natural tendency to want something to hold on to, to define, to “capture,” is our ultimate undoing manifested through our objectification of things in our quest for the sacred.
 In fact, it could be said this objectification of the sacred is true idolatry.
 This makes the creation of Yahweh, Jesus, Allah, and other such gods, idolatry.

 In truth, there is nothing – no thing to hold on to.
 There is only now, which is not a “thing.”
-Our incredibly powerful tendency towards concrete thought rather than abstract thought, and our desire to “understand” is what drives our creation of gods, religions, and ideologies.
+As stated previously, our incredibly powerful tendency towards concrete thought rather than abstract thought, and our desire to anthropomorphize things and causes is what drives our creation of gods, religions, and ideologies.
 We think we truly need these things, but do we really need them?
 Do we need to believe in something we think is true, or do we need to simply see what is actually true and act in harmony within our awareness of it?
 What is actually true is not an opinion, belief, ideology, or any other abstraction.
 What actually is is what is actually true.
 Further arguments over opinions, beliefs, ideologies, religions, and abstractions will get us nowhere, and have nothing to do with truth.
 Only by embracing and accepting reality can we be truly free in any real and meaningful sense of the word.

 This leads to notions of “the miraculous” – an idea which, like “the spiritual” as a distinct and separate “reality” from the material world, must be false.
 Why must “the miraculous” be false?
 Because so-called “miracles” as found in the Bible are that which violate existing natural law – things like raising the dead, parting the Red Sea, turning a woman into a pillar of salt, turning water into wine, etc. But we know from our real world and real life experience that natural law is never violated in this way at any time.
 It is a very striking fact that what we consider “miracles” today are not miracles at all when examined objectively and rationally.
 Things like recovering from a deadly cancer after chemotherapy, surviving a major earthquake, or serendipitously meeting the love of your life may be improbable, but they are hardly miraculous.
 For a miracle to qualify as a true miracle in the Biblical sense, it must be something that cannot be explained by natural means.